Petrol Price Today in Pakistan (14-02-2026) -Updated Rates

 Several factors contribute to the fluctuations in fuel prices, affecting both consumers and the national economy:

-- International Crude Oil Prices: Global economic conditions and supply-demand dynamics impact oil costs.
+- International Crude Oil Prices: Global economic conditions and supply-and-demand dynamics affect oil prices.

-- Exchange Rates: Since crude oil prices are measured in US dollars, any depreciation of the local currency results in increased fuel prices.
+- Exchange Rates: Because crude oil prices are denominated in US dollars, any depreciation of the local currency results in higher fuel prices.

 - Taxes: Government-imposed petrol rate taxes vary by country and significantly affect prices.